 Jordan has mobilized its military forces along Jordan’s 180 kilometer border with Iraq - deploying rocket launchers, armored personnel carriers and tanks following the Islamic State of Syria and Iraq (ISIS) reportedly taking control of the Trebil crossing between Iraq and Jordan on 23 June.

-said members of this Salafist jihadist group took over a number of Iraqi towns in Anbar - including al-Rutba - 40 kilometers from the Jordan-Iraq border.
+Other reports said members of this Salafist jihadist group took over a number of Iraqi towns in Anbar - including al-Rutba - 40 kilometers from the Jordan-Iraq border.

 Jordan maintains close ties with the Sunni tribes of Iraq, especially in Anbar.
 But these tribes provided sanctuary to ISIS founder, Jordanian Abu Musab Zarqawi, who was killed in Iraq in 2006.
 It is believed that Jordanian intelligence and an anti-terrorist squad helped the Americans locate and liquidate Zarqawi.
 The spread of ISIS in Anbar will raise red flags in Amman.

-Taylor Luck - Amman-based political analyst specialized in jihadist movements - opines
+Taylor Luck - Amman-based political analyst specialized in jihadist movements - opines:

 “Jordan's greatest national security threat currently is neither the Syrian regime or the potential use of chemical weapons - it is the spread of the Islamic State’s ideology and the spillover of the jihadist civil war into Jordan."